-The Dance of Life painting is the last in a series depicting a multi-dimensional model of health and wellbeing from an Aboriginal perspective.
+The Dance of Life is a series of paintings by psychiatrist Professor Helen Milroy, depicting a multi-dimensional model of health and wellbeing from an Aboriginal perspective.

-The final painting brings several dimensions together to reflect the delicate balance of life within the universe.
+This painting brings all dimensions of life together to reflect the delicate balance within the universe.
 These dimensions include the biological or physical dimension, the psychological or emotional dimension, the social dimension, the spiritual dimension and finally but most importantly, the cultural dimension.